vvvvvvss/Hyperloops/README.md

 The basic principle of Hyperloop is magnetic levitation.
 It utilizes a system of pressurized tubes, suspended above the ground or underground, to propel pods carrying passengers or cargo at speeds of up to 700 mph.
 The vacuum environment within the tubes dramatically reduces air resistance, allowing the pods to travel with minimal drag.
 Power for the pods is provided by linear electric motors or magnetic levitation systems.

+## Hyperloop systems are made up of:

+### Tubes:
+Sealed and partially evacuated tubes that connect mobility hubs in large metropolitan areas

+### Pods:
+Pressurized vehicles that move at high speeds

+### Magnetic levitation:
+A principle that suspends and propels a vehicle on a guidance track made with magnets

 ## Potential Advantages

 Hyperloop offers several potential advantages over traditional modes of transportation, including: